 The street and playground are named for Private Benjamin F. Mansell, a Gallows Hill native killed in action in 1944 in Italy.
 But how does a street barely 100 yards long with only three houses on its length, four if the corner split-level at 11 Looney Ave is included, merit the honorific parkway?

 Many detractors of the Haunted Happenings events that dominates Salem streets each October, thinking that the celebrations trivialize the horrid events of 1692 (and they do, but so what), try to put the focus instead on the maritime legacy of Salem.
-Those efforts never succeed, perhaps because the maritime legacy itself is trivial, lasting a brief generation with no lasting relevance on American culture, besides attractive houses in the McIntire District.
-Even favorite son Nathaniel Hawthorne saw it as such.
+Those efforts never succeed, perhaps because the maritime legacy itself is trivial, lasting a brief generation with no lasting relevance on American culture, besides upper crust houses in the McIntire District.
+Even favorite son Nathaniel Hawthorne saw it as such (read, or re-read, the opening chapter to The Scarlet Letter).

 It is a legacy that this blog intends to return to again and again.